-11 Accord Kerns v.
-Duke, 2004 WL 766529, at 5 (Del.
-Ch.
-2004) (claims against county challenging new sewer district and associated assessments accrued back when ordinance adopting district was enacted, not when residents were subsequently billed for assessments); cf. Elster v.
+11 Accord Kerns, 2004 WL 766529, at 5 (claims against county challenging new sewer district and associated assessments accrued back when ordinance adopting district was enacted, not when residents were subsequently billed for assessments); cf. Elster v.
 American Airlines, Inc., 100 A.2d 219, 223-24 (Del.
 Ch.
 1953) (holding that shareholder's claims challenging alleged giveaway of stock to employees accrued at the time the original stock option contract was entered into, rather than at each subsequent grant of stock under that contract, for purposes of rule barring derivative suits for transactions predating plaintiff's purchase of stock).

 action is taken by the FHFA as conservator," the necessary consequence of the Third Amendment was to make it continuously "impossible for the holders of each Company's Junior Preferred to realize value from their contractual dividend entitlement rights."
 Id.
-(A.) (quoting Compl. ¶ 81).
+(A.207) (quoting Compl. ¶ 81).
 While "each quarter" the Third Amendment may "operate[] to deprive Mr. Angel of the possibility of a dividend," that is "simply the continued ill effects of a single wrong."
-Dismissal Op. at 7 (A.).
+Id.